-Situation 'dire' as coast guard seeks 38 missing off Florida
+Situation 'dire' as Coast Guard seeks 38 missing off Florida

-Situation 'dire' as coast guard seeks 38 missing off FloridaThursday, January 27, 2022
+Situation 'dire' as Coast Guard seeks 38 missing off FloridaWednesday, January 26, 2022

 |

-MIAMI BEACH, Florida (AP) — The United States Coast Guard battled time and currents Wednesday as its planes and ships searched for 38 people missing off the coast of Florida, four days after a suspected human smuggling boat capsized in a storm.
+MIAMI BEACH, Florida (AP) — The US Coast Guard battled time and currents Wednesday as its planes and ships searched for 38 people missing off the coast of Florida, four days after a suspected human smuggling boat capsized in a storm.

-The accident killed at least one person and left a single known survivor.
+The accident killed at least one person and left a single known survivor, and US authorities launched a criminal investigation.

-Captain Jo-Ann F Burdian said the survivor told rescuers that the boat capsized Saturday evening shortly after sailing into a storm from The Bahamas.
-The coast guard was alerted Tuesday morning after the crew of a merchant vessel spotted the man sitting alone on the overturned hull of the 25-foot boat.
+Captain Jo-Ann F Burdian said the survivor told rescuers that the boat capsized Saturday evening shortly after sailing from the Bahamas into a storm.
+The Coast Guard was alerted Tuesday morning after the crew of a merchant vessel spotted the man sitting alone on the overturned hull of the 25-foot boat.
+He was taken to a hospital with symptoms of dehydration and sun exposure and turned over to Homeland Security officials, who said he is "conscious and lucid."

 "With every moment that passes, it becomes much more dire and more unlikely" that survivors will be found, she told a news conference.